SuperGamer474/cerebras-web/README.md

 ### Usage

-1. When you first access the application, you'll be prompted to enter your OpenRouter API key
-2. Select a model from the dropdown menu at the top of the screen
-3. Type your message in the input field at the bottom of the screen
+1. Type your message in the input field at the bottom of the screen
-4. (Optional) Upload text files by clicking the paperclip icon
+2. (Optional) Upload text files by clicking the paperclip icon
-5. Press Enter or click the send button to submit your message
+3. Press Enter or click the send button to submit your message
-6. View the model's response as it streams in real-time
+4. View the model's response as it streams in real-time

-## Models
+## The Model

-The application supports the following models from OpenRouter:
+The application supports the 'GPT OSS 120B' model from Cerebras.

-- DeepSeek V3 0324 (163,840 context)
-- DeepSeek R1 (163,840 context)
-- Gemini 2.0 Flash (1,048,576 context)
-- DeepSeek V3 Base (163,840 context)
-- DeepSeek R1 Zero (163,840 context)
-- Gemma 3 27B (131,072 context)
-- Qwen 2.5 VL 72B (131,072 context)
-- Llama 3.2 1B (131,072 context)
-- DeepSeek R1 Distill Llama 70B (128,000 context)

 ## Advanced Settings